hey-kong/mayflycache/README.md

 # mayflycache

-mayflycache is a simple implementation of a distributed caching and cache-filling library, with reference to groupcache.
+mayflycache is a simple implementation of a distributed caching and cache-filling library, inspired by groupcache.

 ## Features